End-of-life care is not always an easy conversation to have, with yourself or your family. (But it needs to happen!)

 What is the difference between end-of-life care and palliative care?
 Who and where can you get this type of care from?

 Refers to care that helps manage pain, reduce symptoms, and keep you as comfortable as possible.
-It is not just the physical aspect of care, but the emotional, psychological, and spiritual support for the individual and their family as well.
+It is not just the physical aspect of care, but the emotional, mental, psychological, and spiritual support for the individual and their family as well.
 While receiving care for a prolonged illness (not necessarily life-threatening), the individual is offered the best quality of life, while making them as comfortable and dignified as possible.
 Palliative care can include end-of-life care but is not limited to the care someone would receive at the end of their life.
 It also can be used at any point during the treatment process.